yichousun/Winter2021_CS249_GNN/Paper_Presentation/Expressive_Power/HighOrderGNN/README.md

 * The developed GNN model is simple (compared with other GNN models with k-WL guarantees for k>2) and performs better than existing GNN models.

 ### Cons
-* In practice the constructed GNN model does not follow the theory that the dimension of the output embedding vector is extremely high.
+* In practice the constructed GNN model does not follow the theoretical suggestions by using very high-dimensional embedding vectors.
 Therefore, it is not clear whether the proposed GNN model can be more powerful than 3-WL test empirically.

 * Very mathematically dense paper.
 Sometimes authors make jumps in logic that aren't very clear.